Nano, Perform, Ultra, Multi Chimera Processors

-Chimera GPNPU Family
+Chimera GPNPU Processor IP

 The Chimera GPNPU is entirely driven by code, empowering developers to continuously optimize the performance of their models and algorithms throughout the device’s lifecycle.
-That's why it's ideal to run classic backbone networks, todays' newest Vision Transformers and Large Language Models, and whatever new networks are invented tomorrow.
+That's why it's ideal to run classic backbone networks, todays' newest Transformers and Large Language Models, and whatever new networks are invented tomorrow.

 Chimera GPNPU Block Diagram

-Compared to other ML inference architectures that force the software developer to artificially partition an algorithm solution between two or three different kinds of processors, Quadric’s Chimera processors deliver a massive uplift in software developer productivity while also providing current-day graph processing efficiency coupled with long-term future-proof flexibility.
+Compared to other inference architectures that force the software developer to artificially partition an algorithm solution between two or three different kinds of processors, Quadric’s Chimera processors deliver a massive uplift in software developer productivity while also providing current-day graph processing efficiency coupled with long-term future-proof flexibility.

 Quadric’s Chimera GPNPUs are licensable processor IP cores delivered in synthesizable source RTL form.
 Blending the best attributes of both neural processing units (NPUs) and digital signal processors (DSPs), Chimera GPNPUs are aimed at inference applications in a variety of high-volume end applications including mobile devices, digital home applications, automotive and network edge compute systems.